coderefinery/manuals/breakout-rooms-helping.md

   watching it and relay it to the host.
 Expert helpers/instructors will try to visit your rooms periodically, anyway.
 - Watch the time and try to keep things moving.
-If some debugging takes to long, it's reasonable to ask for another exercise leader/expert helper who might have seen the problem.
+If some debugging takes to long, it's reasonable to ask for an expert helper who might have seen the problem before.
     - If any one problem takes too long, it's OK to say "we don't have time, let's come back"
     - Or, ask for an expert helper to come by and maybe answer